symmetriccurve/Interview-questions/Reactjs Question.md

 ---

-### What are the different authorization methods like oAuth you are familiar with ?
+### What are the different authentication methods like oAuth you are familiar with ?

+I have worked with ADAL(Active Directory Authentication Library - owned by microsoft) previously for multi factor authentications, but recently as microsoft has moved towards to MSAL(Microsoft Authentication Library) to provide access to personal accounts while retaining the same level os security.

+I also worked with OAuth authorization protocol that can use JWT as a token, which is added to the header on every request.

 ---